 Adopt processes and best practices across agility, proficiency, community, and governance

-Whether you’re new to modern, self-service data analytics or you need to broaden, deepen, and scale the use of data, Tableau Blueprint provides prescriptive, documented guidance.
+Whether you’re new to modern, self-service data analytics or need to broaden, deepen, and scale the use of data, Tableau Blueprint provides prescriptive, documented guidance.
 Those processes and best practices have been converted to questions and answers to help your hands-on leaders (Admins, Data Stewards, Community Leaders, etc.) better understand their current capabilities.
-Executives who have responsibility for agility, proficiency, community, or governance receive questions to assess their commitment to each area.
+In addition, Executives responsible for agility, proficiency, community, or governance receive questions to assess their commitment to each area.

 Capability questions include:

 - What processes do you have in place for monitoring your Tableau Server environment?